A SINGULAR SUPERCAR, SO INTUITIVE ANYONE CAN DRIVE IT. SO CAPABLE, IT CAN BE DRIVEN ANYTIME, ANYWHERE. []

-An available titanium exhaust helps insure proper cooling from the engine’s massive output.
+An available titanium exhaust helps ensure proper cooling from the engine’s massive output.
 Notoriously difficult to work with, each exhaust is hand-built by a master craftsman, and is specifically designed for an individual vehicle.

 A supercar that sculPTS THE WIND

 Relentless tuning of the GT-R’s aerodynamics creates an incredibly clean Coefficient of Drag of just 0.26 Cd.
 While you see a substantial, powerful supercar, to the wind, it punches through the air like a low-slung, mid-engine supercar.
 Pure aerodynamic alchemy.